enzo-project/enzo-dev/doc/manual/source/reference/PerformanceMeasurement.rst

 Makefile or by uncommenting a line in the source.
-The downside to this performance tool, called MPI Instrumentation, is that it only provides information if you're running MPI, it only gives you that information at the end of a simulations (when it has successfully completed, not when it runs out of time), and it produces a file for every processor that was used in the simulation (which can sometimes crowd your directory).
+The downside to this performance tool, called MPI Instrumentation, is that it only provides information if you're running MPI, it only gives you that information at the end of a simulation (when it has successfully completed, not when it runs out of time), and it produces a file for every processor that was used in the simulation (which can sometimes crowd your directory).